jjdelorme/ContosoUniversity/README.md

 ### Return Results

-ASP.NET MVC Core uses different return results for the  action methods for the controller.
-Since there are many of these objects scattered throughout the `ContosoUniversity\Controllers\` classes, this is best done by looking at the build errors table for your IDE.
-Look for errors in controllers action methods that are because of an unknown return type.
+ASP.NET MVC Core uses different return result objects for the controller's action methods.
+Because there are many of these objects scattered throughout the `ContosoUniversity\Controllers\` classes, to replace all malformed return results, we recommend that you look at the build errors table for your IDE.
+Look for errors in controllers action methods that are because of an unknown return type:

 ```diff
 -                return new StatusCodeResult(HttpStatusCode.BadRequest);